wazuh/wazuh-documentation/source/installation-guide/installing-splunk/splunk_forwarder.rst

     $SPLUNK_FORWARDER_HOME/bin/splunk restart

-After installing the Splunk Forwarder, now it's time to install the :ref:`Wazuh app for Splunk <splunk_wazuh>`.
+After installing the Splunk Forwarder, incoming data should appear in the designated Indexer.